SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.29 - BETA Build 63
+- add - Calibrate gamepad thumb axes (press ABXY buttons all together and wait 2 sec - should zero all 4 axes)
+- fix #56 - exception when entering Tuning
+- fix - wrong gamepad action codes (xi1_xi_command instead of xi1_command)
+- fix - some more issues with gamepads
+- fix - options did not properly update when assigning them to another cmd or clearing the entry
+- improvement - Options Dialog selection and deselection of items improved
+- improvement - Tuning Dialog selection and deselection of items improved
+- improvement - Dump Log: added some more interesting captures from the game log file
+- improvement - Win7 / Win10 hidden text/controls with High DPI scaling issues partly resolved
+- update - doc SCJMapper_QGuide V2.29beta.pdf
 V 2.28 - BETA Build 62
 - add #48 - Tune Strafe controls
-- add - "Options ..." dialog to edit all devince and control options
+- add - "Options ..." dialog to edit all device and control options
 - add - 2 more three 3D scenes for Tuning
 - improvement #49 - Mapping area: Current mapping is shown
 - improvement - Gamepad support improved, Tab is now always the most left one if gamepads are enabled